nordeck/matrix-neoboard-standalone/README.md

 ## Configuration

-Neoboard standalone supports some configuration options.
+NeoBoard standalone supports some configuration options.
 They can either be set via an environment variable or the dot-env-file.

 | Name                   | Description                                                                                                   | Example       |